rawsrc/PhpEcho/README.md

 1. The method `getHelper(string $name): Closure` is not static anymore
 2. The equivalent static is now defined as `getHelperBase(string $name): Closure`
 3. The method `isHelper(string $name): bool` does not throw any `Exception` anymore and only returns a strict boolean
 4. Internally some code optimization and better logic segmentation: new method `getHelperDetails(string $name): array`

+**Changelog v5.1.1:**<br>
+1. Standard helpers are now injected once automatically

 **What you must know to use it**
 1. All values read from a PhpEcho instance are escaped and safe in HTML context.